 This remote Atlantic island is the only known place in the world where adult male and female whale sharks gather in equal numbers.
 And, while scientists still know very little about the reproduction of these mysterious and massive sharks, researchers suspect that the depths surrounding this far-flung volcanic peak could be a vital mating ground for them.

 St Helena is still well off the mainstream tourism radar, lying nearly 2,000-kilometres from its closest neighbour.
 And, although they’ve only recently become an attraction for visitors, the islanders have long recognised the importance of their annual whale shark aggregation, maintaining strict policies to protect these friendly ocean voyagers.
-Snorkellers are permitted to swim alongside the sharks in small groups, maintaining a safe distance for safety.
+Snorkelers are permitted to swim alongside the sharks in small groups, maintaining a safe distance for safety.
 But, in the crystal clear waters around St Helena you’re guaranteed an uninterrupted view, even if the whale shark doesn’t approach too close.

 • When to visit – Plan your trip between December and May for the highest chances of a whale shark encounter